-24 Beginning in August 2013, some airlines filed numerous appeals, lawsuits and claims for refunds related to economic obsolescence calculations under RTC Section 401.17(a)(1)(C) and (D), which this bill, as introduced, does not propose to modify.
-Counties report that they have prevailed and their assessments have been upheld in cases before the local assessment appeals board.
-Airlines report that there are 45 pending lawsuits.
+25 Beginning in August 2013, some airlines filed numerous appeals, lawsuits and claims for refund related to economic obsolescence calculations under RTC Section 401.17(a)(1)(C) and (D).
+Counties report that they have prevailed and their assessments have been upheld in cases before the local assessment appeals boards.
+Airlines report that the 44 lawsuits have been consolidated into one case which is pending in Orange County Superior Court.